aelzenaar/ncea-notes/unibooks.md

  * Vladimir Arnol'd, _Ordinary Differential Equations_.
 This book is a very nice treatment of the geometry of differential equations, especially those forms which one would expect to see in physical situations.

+**Other books people recommend but I've not read:** Blanchard, Devaney and Hall, _Differential Equations_.

 ## Upper-level undergraduate texts: Stage III

 ### Mathematical logic (315)